MeghanaChillara0203/MeghanaChillara0203/README.md

 ## 👩‍💻 Work Experience

-Excellent — I’ll now **enrich each role** with just the right amount of added content to make them **deeper, more insightful, and clearly aligned with impact, ownership, and technical contribution**, while still keeping it **concise and powerful for GitHub and ATS/resume readability**.

-Here’s the **final, upgraded version** of all **five roles**, refined for clarity, strength, and storytelling:

----

-### 👩‍💻 Work Experience

----

 #### 🏋️‍♀️ **Data Scientist / Software Developer – Redprint** *(Smart Gym Infrastructure)*

 **Mar 2025 – Present** | Seattle, WA